CMDA/cmd-computer-club/day-4.md

 > **Assignment 2.0**
 >
-> Monitor if a database has been breached and if your credentials might be stolen.
+> [Monitor][monitor] if a database has been breached and if your credentials might be stolen.

 > **Assignment 2.1**
 >
+> Download a [password manager][password] and try it out!
+You can also store keys, serial numbers etc. in a password manager.
+Not only passwords!

+> **Assignment 2.2**
+>
-> Have a look at your online accounts of service you use often and see if they support two-factor authentication (2fa) and enable it.
+> Have a look at your online accounts of service you use often and see if they support [two-factor authentication][2fa] (2fa) and enable it.

 ## 3. Devices